slightlyoutofphase/staticvec/README.md

 **License:**

 Licensed under either the <a href="LICENSE-MIT">MIT license</a> or version 2.0 of the <a href="LICENSE-APACHE">Apache License</a>.
 Your choice as to which!
+Any source code contributions will be dual-licensed in the same fashion.